Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 Find your best options in less than 2 minutes

-Does Installing Solar Panels Affect Your Homeowners Insurance?
+Does Installing Solar Panels Affect Your Homeowners Insurance in 2026?

-Yes — but not in the way most homeowners fear.
+Yes, but not in the way most homeowners fear.
 Solar panels don't trigger an automatic spike in premiums simply because an insurer views them as risky.
 The real reason your costs change is straightforward: your home becomes more valuable.
-A standard residential solar system adds $15,000 to $25,000 to your home's replacement value, which means your current dwelling coverage limits may no longer be enough to fully rebuild after a total loss.
+According to 2026 industry data, a standard residential solar system adds roughly $20,000 to $40,000 in home value (with a national average of about 6.8% higher sale prices), and the average installed system now costs around $30,505.
+That means your current dwelling coverage limits may no longer be enough to fully rebuild after a total loss.

 Trusted by Thousands